flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 ### Modern visible surface determination

-If you've read about the previous consoles, you came across the never-ending problem regarding [visibility of surfaces](`r ref("sega-saturn#an-introduction-to-the-visibility-problem")`) and by now may think polygon sorting is the only way out of this.
+If you've read about the previous consoles, you came across the never-ending problem regarding [visibility of surfaces](sega-saturn#an-introduction-to-the-visibility-problem) and by now may think polygon sorting is the only way out of this.
 Well, for the first time in this series, the RDP features a hardware-based approach called **Z-buffering**.
 In a nutshell, the RDP allocates an extra buffer called **Z-Buffer** in memory.
 This has the same dimensions of a frame buffer, but instead of storing RGB values, each entry contains the depth (Z-value) of the nearest pixel with respect to the camera.

 After the RDP rasterises the vectors, the z-value of the new pixel is compared against the respective value in Z-buffer.
 If the new pixel contains a smaller z-value, it means the new pixel is positioned in front of the previous one, so it's applied onto the frame buffer and the z-buffer is also updated.
 Otherwise, the pixel is discarded.

-Overall, this is a huge welcomed addition: Programmers do not need to worry anymore about implementing [software-based](`r ref("playstation#tab-4-2-visibility-approach")`) polygon sorting methods which drain a lot of CPU resources.
+Overall, this is a huge welcomed addition: Programmers do not need to worry anymore about implementing [software-based](playstation#tab-4-2-visibility-approach) polygon sorting methods which drain a lot of CPU resources.
 However, Z-buffer does not save you from feeding unnecessary geometry (discarded or overdrawn, both consuming resources).
 For this, game engines may choose to include an **occlusion culling** algorithm to discard unseen geometry as early as possible.

 ### Secrets and limitations

 SGI clearly invested a lot of technology into this system.
 Nonetheless, this was a console meant for the household and as such, it had to keep its cost down.
 Some hard decisions resulted in difficult challenges for programmers:

-`r tab.simple("Pipeline Stalls", tab.first=TRUE, tab.active=TRUE)`
+#### Pipeline Stalls {.tabs .active}

 Due to the huge number of components and operations in the graphics pipeline, the RCP ended up being very susceptible to **stalls**: An undesirable situation where sub-components keep idling for considerable periods because the required data is delayed at the back of the pipeline.